knbknb/ai-system-roles/FOR-AND-AGAINST-PROMPTING.md

 See podcast video [AI prompt engineering: A deep dive](https://www.youtube.com/watch?v=T9aRN5JkmL8) from September 2024.

-**Note to self:** A much, much deeper dive can be found here [The Metacognitive Demands and Opportunities of Generative AI](https://arxiv.org/abs/2312.10893).
-Some ideas from this paper are also included in my notes, but where not mentioned in the conversation.

 ## Summary

 ### What prompt engineering entails

 - Letting users get things done that they wouldn't be able to do otherwise.
-- Definition: a way of communicating clearly with models.
+- a way of communicating clearly with models.
 Transform a complex task or piece of information and make it accessible to an educated layperson.
 - Needs experimentation and iteration.
 - Allow users to revert to a clean slate and refine prompts.
 - Avoid overcomplicating things.
 Do not build crazy abstractions.
 Just write a clear description of the task.
 "We write essays and treat them like code".
+- Participants gave no strict definition of what a prompt is.
+See

 ### Prompts in enterprise applications